 The ontape utility treats an external backup as equivalent to a level-0 backup.
 You cannot perform an external backup and then use ontape to perform a level-1 backup, or vice versa because ontape does not have any record of the external backup.
-For more information, see "Performing an External Restore" on page 15-5.
+For more information, see "Performing a cold external restore" on page 14-5.

-Rules for an External Backup
+Rules for an external backup

-Before you begin an external backup, keep the following rules in mind:
+Before you begin an external backup, keep in mind the following rules:

-- The database server must be online or quiescent during an external backup. - Use ontape to back up all logical logs including the current log so that you can restore the logical logs at the end of the external restore. - Suspend continuous logical-log backups before you block the database server for an external backup.
+- The database server must be online or quiescent during an external backup. - Use ontape to back up all logical logs including the current log so that you can restore the logical logs at the end of the external restore.

+- Suspend continuous logical-log backups before you block the database server for an external backup.
 After the external backup is complete, resume the continuous logical-log backup. - Wait until all ontape backup sessions have completed before you block the database server.
 If any backup sessions are active, the block command displays an error message. - Any OLTP work or queries are suspended while the database server is blocked.
 They resume after the database server is unblocked. - All critical dbspaces of the database server instance must be backed up together simultaneously within the same command bracket of onmode -c block ... onmode -c unblock.
-Backups of different critical dbspaces done at different times cannot be restored to a consistent system. - Important: Because the external backup is outside the control of ontape, you must track these backups manually.
-For more information, see "Tracking an External Backup" on page 7-7.
+Backups of different critical dbspaces done at different times cannot be restored to a consistent system.

+Important: Because the external backup is outside the control of ontape, you must track these backups manually.
+For more information, see "Track an external backup" on page 7-3.

-Performing an External Backup
+Performing an external backup